 Autumn is when England's New Forest really comes to life.
 The woodlands of mighty redwoods, beech, alder and sweet chestnuts transform into a vibrant display of reds, browns and yellows.
 The park’s famous ponies and pigs feast on the acorns that have dropped from the trees.

 There is no real road trip route in the New Forest.
 The real joy here is turning down tiny country lanes and seeing where they lead you.

-Head out of Leamington towards Brockhurst and Beaulieu and see where you end up.
+Head out of Lymington towards Brockhurst and Beaulieu and see where you end up.
 Do keep in mind, however, that the ancient medieval right of ‘pannage’ is still practised here.
 Livestock is allowed to roam freely, so don’t be surprised if you round a bend on a quite country lane and find a cow blocking your way.